angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 **You can find a full working demo on Stackblitz:**

-<iframe style="width:100%; height: 25em" src="https://stackblitz.com/edit/rxjs-turn-signal?embed=1&file=index.ts"></iframe>
+<iframe style="width:100%; height: 30em" src="https://stackblitz.com/edit/rxjs-turn-signal?embed=1&file=index.ts"></iframe>

 ---

-Did you enjoy this article?
+**Did you enjoy this article?
 Then please share it in your network!
 Do you know another interesting circuit?
-Drop us an email and maybe we will also implement this case with RxJS!
+Drop us an email and maybe we will also implement this case with RxJS!**

 ---